tizaktizak/Ashtray/README.md

 # Ashtray App
-This is just a simple Ashtray app
+This is just a simple Ashtray app that i made